RedPitaya/redpitaya-knowledgebase/learn_fpga/3_vivado_env/tutorfpga2.rst

     ssh root@your Red Pitaya IP
     redpitaya> rw

-Open another Terminal and go to the .bit file location.
+Open Terminal and go to the .bit file location.

 .. code-block:: bash